Guardia di Finanza Air Maritime Exploration Squadron: Illegal Immigration

+Unlawful traffic

 Every day, the GEA has to face the endless evolution of the criminal organisations.
 In international waters, huge foreign “mother ships” operate as fixed and untouchable warehouses, transhipping drugs and smuggled tobaccos on fast motorboats, so that they can “deliver” these illegal goods on Italian coasts, with minimal probability of being caught.
 The GEA fights against this criminal trick using the Right of Pursuit stated by the Montego Bay Convention (art.
 111), this way it scored top results in this field, including: